Booking Account Allocation

 You can control which G/L account or center information is added to invoice line items using specific assignment rules.
 JustOn implements these assignment rules as two custom settings:

-- Assignment Rules - Center: Define the criteria (fields and values to match) based on which an invoice line item is assigned a cost center or profit center.
+- Define the criteria (fields and values to match) based on which an invoice line item is assigned a cost center or profit center, see Assignment Rules - Center

 When working with assignment rules, be aware of the following: